aleph-im/aleph-vm/src/aleph/vm/controllers/qemu/QEMU.md

 Cloud init support for settings the ssh key in the VM image is required, this is the same mechanism and settings as for firecracker program, of course this is not for production use.

-## Using the CENTOS distro for your VM
+## Using the CentOS distro for your VM
 Qemu support has also been tested with CentOS 7

 To test it locally